 We have recently updated our procedures for the review of independent research fellowships.
 Potential applicants for externally funded independent research fellowships will be considered twice yearly.
 Applications are invited from outstanding researchers who wish to apply for an Independent Research Fellowship, including but not limited to, a UKRI Future Leaders Fellowship, a Royal Society University Research Fellowship or a BBSRC David Phillips Fellowship.

-The first call for applications will be in Autumn with the deadline 5pm (UK) on 1st September 2022.
+The next call for applications will be in Autumn with the deadline 5pm (UK) on 1st September 2022.

-To apply, please email a 2-page summary of your research plan along with a 2-page CV to IQB3HOI@ed.ac.uk by 1st March2022.
-You should also arrange for three letters of recommendation to be emailed to the same address no later that 1st March2022 for your application to be considered.
+To apply, please email a 2-page summary of your research plan along with a 2-page CV to IQB3HOI@ed.ac.uk by the advertised deadline.
+You should also arrange for three letters of recommendation to be emailed to the same address no later than the advertised deadline for your application to be considered.

-Shortlisted candidates will be invited to give a virtual seminar to the Institute in April 2022.
+Shortlisted candidates will be invited to give a virtual seminar to the Institute in the following month.